manishmedp/manishmedp/README.md

 - 👋 Hi, I’m Manish Sharma @manishmedp, (personal
 - 👀 I’m interested in web-technologies and web3.0.
 - 🌱 I’m currently learning Gin, Flutter, NextJs and Firebase
-- 💞️ I’m looking to collaborate on React, Rails, Node
+- 💞️ I’m looking to collaborate on ReactJS, NextJS, NodeJS, Flutter, and GinGonic.
 - 📫 How to reach me : `manish@medpiper.com`

 <!---